 Unbearable heat in the city...
 Linz is one of the examples where the population is suffering extremely from heat exposure.
-Due to the common urban structures and large-scale climate change impacts, this Austrian City is an ideal demo case for many other cities in Central Europe.
-It can serve as a base for development of operating procedures and climate services in other
+Due to the common urban structures and large-scale climate change impacts, the Austrian City is an ideal demo case for many other cities in Central Europe.
+Linz can serve as a base for development of operating procedures and climate services

 Climate change is increasingly becoming a health hazard for humans, which show numerous scientific studies in the magazine "The Lancet".
 Because of the rising temperatures, researchers expect tropical diseases to spread.
 In 2017, extreme weather events led to a global loss of around 288 million euros.